-Staff Analysis: The concerns relating to the definitions and use of the terms "availability factor" and "capacity factor" were addressed in Issue 1, (item 1).
-As recommended in Issue 1, staff believes that PEF's standard offer contract uses the availability factor and the capacity factor in a meaningful and appropriate manner to rationally assess the cost for capacity and energy avoided as a result of the renewable generator's contribution to grid power.
-(TR 47-49)
+The concerns relating to the definitions and use of the terms "availability factor" and "capacity factor" were addressed in earlier in this decision.
+As decided above, we find that PEF's standard offer contract uses the availability factor and the capacity factor in a meaningful and appropriate manner to rationally assess the cost for capacity and energy avoided as a result of the renewable generator's contribution to grid power.

-As discussed in Issue 2, the costs related to the avoided unit were determined using the same methodology that has been used for a number of years and were calculated using the formula in Rule 25-17.0832(6), F.A.C.
-(TR 31-32)
+As discussed above, the costs related to the avoided unit were determined using the same methodology that has been used for a number of years and were calculated using the formula in Rule 25-17.0832(6), F.A.C.

-Staff recommends that the estimates of value of deferral payments, based on avoided costs associated with the avoided unit, are calculated in an appropriate manner and are reasonable.
+We find that the estimates of value of deferral payments, based on avoided costs associated with the avoided unit, are calculated in an appropriate manner and are reasonable.
 The methodology for determining an RF/QF's capacity payments is in compliance with Rules 25-17.200 through 25-17.310, F.A.C.